 There is one quick secret I want you to keep in mind when you’re writing your proposal.
 You must use clear examples to convince your client that you’re the “Mr. or Ms. Right” for that particular job.
 And to do that, you need to

 ASSOCIATE YOUR SKILLS WITH THE REQUIREMENTS OF THE JOB.

-If you look at the above sample, I have clearly written that the reason I am applying for this job is that I already have taught the subject TWICE and that I have an EXTENSIVE EXPERIENCE in it.
-So for these reasons, I believe I can opt out of the rest of the proposals being sent.
+If you look at the above example, I clearly stated that the reason I was applying for that job was because I had already taught the subject TWICE and I have EXTENSIVE EXPERIENCE in it.
+For those reasons, I believed I could beat out the rest of the proposals.
+And I was right.

 Additionally, the best suggestion I could give to all the freelancers is that always pick a job that you really can work over!
 Never ever try to convince from anything that you know will not be of high quality and would rather take extensive time.

-You never know what you might be missing the amount of extensive time you are spending on a single job. don’t forget the opportunity cost of such jobs.
+You never know what you might miss in the time you spend on a long job.
+Don’t forget the opportunity cost of such jobs.

-Note: If you are still confused about how to earn online at home.
-You can register for my online course of freelancing which explain all the details in a step by step manner along with a detailed explanation of how to use the freelancing platform of people per hour.
+Note: If you are still confused about how to earn online at home, you can register for my online course of freelancing which explain sall the details in a step-by-step manner along with a detailed explanation of how to use the freelancing platform PeoplePerHour.

 I have also included the methods of writing proper proposals and receiving payments straight to your bank account.